brunomaga/brunomaga.github.io/_posts/2024-08-30-GPT-lite-sequence-parallelism.md

 <img width="100%" height="100%" src="/assets/GPT-lite-distributed/SPDistributedSampler.png"/>

 {: style="text-align:center; font-size: small;"}
-An example of data parallelism (DP) and context parallelism (CP) on 4 processes/GPUs (color-coded) and 8 samples.
+An example of data parallelism (DP) and context parallelism (CP) on 4 processes/GPUs (color-coded) and a dataset of 8 samples.
 First row: all 4 processes run on a distributed data parallelism execution.
 2nd row: creating a custom `DistributedSampler` that yields chunks of sequences allows for a hybrid data- and context- parallelism execution of 2 groups of 2 context-parallel processes.
 Third row: no data-parallelism, all 4 processes execute context-parallelism of the same sample.

 During training, the model runtime scales perfectly with the context parallelism degree.
 However, when it comes to the attention layer: